swvanbuuren/cubinterpp/README.md

 All classes are templatized and support the STL's vector types.

-The accompanying python script in [cubinterpp ](cubinterpp ) compares the interpolation types.
+The accompanying python scripts in [cubinterpp ](cubinterpp) and [example page](https://swvanbuuren.github.io/cubinterpp/examples) compare the interpolation types.

 Refer to the [documentation](https://swvanbuuren.github.io/cubinterpp/) for: